Chivalry Upholding the Pillars of Civilization:

 - Social diplomacy and outreach for different cultures to learn from each other

-- Innovation and development for the advancement of civilization with moral values
+- Supporting institutions for the advancement of civilization with moral values

-- Research and academia to support education and intellectual development of society
+- Research and academia for promoting the intellectual development of society

 The Knights Templar thus serve as living examples of social outreach and cultural cooperation, providing civic leadership.
 Their work facilitates unique contributions of diverse perspectives to the advancement of civilization.
 Their modern weapon is the pen, instead of the sword.
-Their words inspire and uphold the principles of charity, justice and humanitarian works.
-Their projects assist different traditions to come together on common ground, and work together to restore and protect cultural values.
+Their words inspire and uphold the principles of Faith, Justice and humanitarian works.
+Their projects assist different traditions to come together on common ground, and work together to restore and protect shared cultural values.

 The World Book Encylcopedia, World Book, Inc. (1994), pp.346-351.